OCA/social/mail_notification_with_history/README.rst

 ============

 After installing the module its behaviour needs to be activated.
-This is done by going to Settings, Technical, Database Structure, Models and checking "Include Mail History", on the model that we would like to activate it.
+This is done by going to Settings -> Technical -> Database Structure -> Models and checking "Include Mail History", on the model that we would like to activate it.

 Bug Tracker
 ===========